blb509/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive: Less work, longer loads, templates for each device.

+Responsive: More work, shorter loads, one master template.

 2. Describe what it means to be mobile first vs desktop first.

+Esentially, mobile first is when you make a page with the idea that mobile users are your main users, you then scale up and make a desktop version of the page.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes it so that 1 unit of rem equals 10 pixels.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe preprocessing as a more robust and versatile version of css that uses css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting, cause it makes alot of sense.
+A concept that does give me trouble is mixins since I find I don't use them during normal programming.
+I go back when im finished and I make mixins to make more code more clean and efficient.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.